 Off-market property now accounts for 50% of all transactions in some areas of London.
 Selling a property off-market has long been the preferred approach in super-prime markets.
 However, the strategy has grown in popularity in recent years and is more prevalent in the mid-range price bands.

-In this guide to Off Market Property, we will uncover the facts.
+In this guide to Off Market Property in London, we will uncover the facts.
 Consequently, understanding how selling or buying off-market property works will help avoid costly mistakes.

 Here are some of the most frequently asked questions;